 The District is governed by a Board of Directors (the "Board") which consists of five members, each elected to four-year staggered terms.
-The Board has ultimate responsibility for quality patient care, District policies, strategic planning, as well as fiduciary responsibility for protecting and enhancing the District's assets.
-The Board hires an Administrator/Chief Executive Officer to manage the District's operations and appoints physicians to an organized medical staff.
-Regular Board meetings are held monthly and are open to the public.
-All members of the Board are elected at large within the District.
+The Board has ultimate responsibility for District policies, strategic planning, as well as fiduciary responsibility for protecting and enhancing the District's assets.
+Regular Board meetings are held monthly and are open to the public pursuant to California's Brown Act.
+All Board members are elected at large within the District.
 The current members of the Board, including their titles, occupations, dates on which their current terms expire and total years as Board members, are set forth in the following table: